Cotswold Motoring Museum’s collections are full of vehicles, toys and memorabilia from a bygone age.

 Mill Gallery is bulging with great vehicles, quaint caravans, motoring curiosities and nostalgic enamel signs.
 Everywhere you look you’ll see classic motoring memorabilia.
 You’ll find children’s TV star Brum here too.
 He lives in the museum and it’s from here that he headed out on every one of his exciting adventures.
 And don’t forget your camera – Brum loves having his photo taken!

-Here you’ll find the sounds and smells of a blacksmith’s workshop, bringing to life a world that was rapidly moving away from the four-legged horse and towards the four-stroke engine.
+Travel back in time as you stroll through an authentic blacksmith’s workshop and take in the sounds and smells of a world that was rapidly moving away from the four legged horse and towards the new and exciting age of motoring.

 A chance to take an enchanting look at the world of motoring from street level, Windrush Alley is a place where 19th-century bikes like the boneshaker, penny-farthing and safety bicycle share the road with a horsedrawn carriage and cars.
 Motorsport makes a muddy splash with a 1964 MG 1100 and a Levis motorcycle from the days of motorcycle football, a sport which originated in the 1920s and at one time attracted thousands of spectators.